transbioZI/PRScope/README.md

    - `EUR.bim`
    - `EUR.fam`

-   (Replace with your genotype data if desired)
+   (Replace with your genotype data if desired.
+Keep EUR. as filenames)

 4. Running PRScope